 }

 The enrichment response returns firmographic data: employee count, industry, revenue range, technologies used, social profiles.
-Merge this data with the original signal before pushing it to your CRM, so your sales reps have a complete picture without manual research.
+Merge this with the original signal before pushing to your CRM, so reps have a complete picture without manual research.

 You can chain multiple enrichment calls.
-For example, after enriching the company, use the contact enrichment endpoint to find decision-makers at that company and add them as contacts in your CRM.
+After enriching the company, use the contact enrichment endpoint to find decision-makers and add them as contacts in your CRM.

 Step 7: Add error handling and retries

-Production workflows need to be resilient. n8n provides several mechanisms for this.
+Production workflows need to be resilient. n8n has several mechanisms for this.

 Retry on failure

 On any HTTP Request node, enable Retry On Fail in the node settings.
-Set the number of retries to 3 and the wait between retries to 5,000 ms. This handles transient network issues and temporary API rate limits gracefully.
+Set the number of retries to 3 and the wait between retries to 5,000 ms. This handles transient network issues and temporary API rate limits without manual intervention.

 Error workflow

 Create a dedicated error workflow in n8n.
 Go to Settings > Error Workflow and point it to a workflow that sends a Slack message or email when any workflow fails.
-This way you are alerted immediately if a signal is missed.
+You’ll know immediately if a signal is missed.

 Rate limit awareness

 The Rodz API allows 100 requests per minute.
-If you are processing a large backlog, add a Wait node between batches to stay under the limit.
+If you’re processing a large backlog, add a Wait node between batches to stay under the limit.
 The API returns a 429 Too Many Requests status code with a Retry-After header when you exceed the limit.
-Your retry logic should respect this header.
+Your retry logic should respect that header.

 Step 8: Monitor and maintain your workflows